 Topic 4: Fitness

 No weight-loss program is complete without an adequate fitness plan.
 Fitness helps you burn lots of calories and develop lean muscle mass.
 Moderate exercise builds immunity and keeps you healthier overall.
 It gives you energy, balances blood-sugar levels and helps you build self-esteem.
 And one of the best parts about improving your fitness is that it makes losing weight easier and more enjoyable overall.
-A recent study by Consumer Reports found that eight out of 10 people who succeeded in losing weight listed exercising three or more times per week as their
+A recent study by Consumer Reports found that eight out of 10 people who succeeded in losing weight listed exercising three or more times per week as their No. 1 strategy.

 How much exercise do you need to lose weight?
 That depends in part on what you are eating.
 But the American College of Sports Medicine (ACSM), one of the leading fitness research organizfations in the country, generally recommends at least 30 minutes of cardiovascular exercise five times per week.